pyiron/atomistics/docs/source/workflows.md

 The `QuasiHarmonicWorkflow` is a combination of the `EnergyVolumeCurveWorkflow` and the `PhonopyWorkflow`.
 Consequently, the inputs are a superset of the inputs of these two workflows.

-Based on the `QuasiHarmonicWorkflow` the thermal expansion can be calculated:
+Based on the `QuasiHarmonicWorkflow` the thermal properties can be calculated:
 ```
-temperatures, volumes = workflow.get_thermal_expansion(
-    output_dict=result_dict,
+tp_dict = workflow.get_thermal_properties(
     t_min=1,
     t_max=1500,
     t_step=50,